Manny Hendrix

-Manuel Hendrix (born October 20, 1964) is a former American football cornerback who played in the National Football League (NFL) for the Dallas Cowboys.
-He played college basketball at the University of Utah.
+Manuel Hendrix (born October 20, 1964) is an American former professional football player who was a cornerback for the Dallas Cowboys of the National Football League (NFL).
+He played college basketball for the Utah Utes.

-Early years
+Early life

 Hendrix attended South Mountain High School where he received All-American and All-state honors at cornerback in football.
 He received All-state honors at guard in basketball.
 He also practiced track.